alexsandraduhac2002-lab/Routine-and-Reminder-APP/README.md

 3. Finalize design direction (UI/UX theme, colors, navigation).
 4. Plan minimum viable product (MVP) for first version.
 5. Move toward coding stage when ready.

 ---

+## Note
+This project is currently **not a working app**.
+It is only a **concept and prototype documentation** at this stage.
+The purpose of this repository is to **store the idea, features, and objectives**, and to prepare for future development when resources and manpower are available.

+---